2020–21 Ukrainian Basketball SuperLeague

 The 2020–21 Ukrainian Basketball SuperLeague was the 2020–21 edition of the Ukrainian top-tier basketball championship.
 Dnipro were the defending champions.
 The season started on 7 October 2020 and ended 14 June 2021.

 This season marked the debut season of BC Ternopil.
 Prometey won its first-ever Ukrainian league title.

 Teams

-The league was expanded to 11 teams, as Ternopil will made its debut.
+The league was expanded to 11 teams, as Ternopil made its debut.